 - Due to the volume of submissions, please expect that it may take a long time for a reply.
-If you don't receive a reply, you should assume it won't be included, but after 30 days, feel free to send a follow-up email.
+If you don't receive a reply, you should assume it hasn't been accepted, but after 30 days, feel free to send a follow-up email to thesatir[@]thesatirist.com.

 - Simultaneous submissions are accepted.
 However, if you publish your piece elsewhere, please let us know.